 An applicant may provide you with contact details but the decision as to who provides a reference is your responsibility, therefore consider who would and who would not be a suitable referee.
-In all cases except in the case of a gap reference, a referee must be authorised to provide a reference by the company or organisation that they represent, and it would be advisable to use a company or organisation's website for contact details.
+In all

 For example, contacting a company or organisation's HR department would be suitable whereas contacting an ex- colleague who was a close friend would not.